Vivek-04022001/documentation/docs/i18n-l10n/translating-text-strings.md

 You will need to declare you own `MessageFactory`.
 This is a callable that marks strings with a translation domain.
 `MessageFactory` is usually declared in the main `__init__.py` file of your package.
-It is imported from wherever it is needed in your package.
+It is imported from wherever it's needed in your package.
 `_` is the standard name that is used in gettext to identify the translation function, and the previous scripts will use that assumption to identify translatable strings.

 ```python